+execution dag

-execution dag There are 2 directed-acyclic-graphs instances used:
+solution dag There are 2 directed-acyclic-graphs instances used:

-- the ExecutionPlan.dag, in the execution plan, which contains the pruned nodes, used to decide the execution steps; - the Solution.dag in the solution, which contains the rescheduled nodes.
+- the ExecutionPlan. dag, in the execution plan, which contains the pruned nodes, used to decide the execution steps; - the Solution.dag in the solution, which derives the canceled operations due to rescheduled/failed operations upstreams.